Data-Science-in-Mechanical-Engineering/rddc/README.md

 # Robust Direct Data-Driven Control for Probabilistic Systems

-This repository contains the supplementary code for the paper "Robust Direct Data-Driven Control for Probabilistic Systems".
+This repository contains the supplementary code for the paper [Robust Direct Data-Driven Control for Probabilistic Systems](https://www.sciencedirect.com/science/article/pii/S0167691124002998) published at the [Systems & Control Letters](https://www.sciencedirect.com/journal/systems-and-control-letters).

-A preprint of the paper can be found on [arXiv](https://arxiv.org/abs/2306.16973).
+A preprint of the paper is on [arXiv](https://arxiv.org/abs/2306.16973).

 ## Abstract